 FAQ

-2. How long does REM sleep last?
+2. How long should REM sleep last each night?

 Ashley Brown